nhibernate/NHibernate-Caches/CONTRIBUTING.md

 **Nant** builds are defined in the root of the repository.

-1. Run **nant generate-async** to generate async counterparts of any test you have added or changed.
+1. Run **nant generate-async** to generate async counterparts of any method you have added or changed (including tests).
 2. Run **nant test** to run the tests.
 Cache provider tests depending on a cache server does not fail the task by default, check the nant output for unexpected failures.
 3.  **GaRelease.bat** will create the release package.